 IS ARGENTINA THE MODEL?

 The unarticulated reason for protecting Greek bond-holders throughout Europe, and the raison d’être for the Eurozone, in the first place, is that Germany covets as many captive, non-manufacturing country markets for its products as it can stand on the backs of its own citizens.
 It is clear that what Germany did not accomplish with tanks during World War II it is accomplishing with the complicity of the euro.
-In fact, it is an undervalued euro – in combination with relatively low wages – which in large measure explains Germany’s world-leading trade surplus of nearly $300 billion in 2019.
+In fact, it is an undervalued euro – in combination with relatively low wages – which in large measure explains Germany’s world-leading account surplus of nearly $300 billion in 2021.
 Lest there be any doubt in anyone’s mind about German designs, it must be remembered that beginning in the late nineteenth century prominent German economists, politicians, and scientists held the view that it fell to Germany to “organize” the continent of Europe.
 That is hardly a faded dream.
 To this day that theme persists.
 German Sociologist, Wolfgang Streeck, author of How Will Capitalism End?
 Essays on a Failing System, for example, hails what he calls a “consolidation state” where a nation state’s market-conforming fiscal policy, a policy of austerity, and debt service take precedence over public policy.

 There is no ignominy in being associated with an Argentine-styled default.
 Certainly, no more scorn could possibly be heaped on Greece than by those who have taken to the airwaves, social media or their print presses across the globe and spoken of the country’s “moral collapse.”
-There is life after default.
+There is life after default, however.
 Argentina is proof of that.
 Argentina’s 2001 default restructuring offered investors a 70% haircut, which three out of four investors accepted.
 That was a wise decision on the part of investors as the country was not open to further negotiation.
 The restructuring was also a wise decision on the part of Argentina as GDP subsequently soared.
 That Argentina has suffered additional defaults since 2001 speaks as much to creditor greed as it does to the fiscal mismanagement of South America’s second largest economy.

 CAN ANYTHING ELSE GO WRONG?

 Adding to Greece’s financial woes are two other exacerbating factors neither of which are of Greece’s doing: The first is the migrant crisis which has seen over one million refugees transit through the country.
 An equivalent percentage of migrants into the United States, by way of example, would amount to over thirty million people.
 The migrant crisis was born of German Chancellor, Angela Merkel’s open border conceit and financial leverage over a diffident Greek government but it is aggressively fueled by Turkish smuggling bands.
 Many Greek islands of the Eastern Aegean – Kos, Lesvos, Samos, and Chios have been particularly hard hit – have been turned into public sewers by the migrants which have overrun historically pristine beaches, desecrated Christian crosses, complained about Greek food and free accommodations, caused civil disturbances, and helped fuel a surge in prostitution.
-The European Union, an amalgam of 500 hundred million people, now finds reason to rebuke a nation of eleven million for not doing enough for the migrants.
+The European Union, an amalgam of 500 hundred million people, now finds reason to rebuke a nation of under eleven million for not doing enough for the migrants.

 LET’S START AT THE BEGINNING